Update: StackVM is now called Browserling.

 Check out an early demo of our software:

 The startup we're doing is called StackVM.
 StackVM makes virtual machines much more accessible over the web, makes them easier to use, and makes them embeddable in webpages (like putting a virtual machine in a blog post).
 This is just the first step that we're starting with.
-Next we're making networking between them very easy, just drag and drop to create any virtual network topology you wish, with firewalls, switches, etc. (fun for hacking competitions and learning networking).
+Next we're making networking between them very easy, just drag and drop to create any virtual network topology you want, with firewalls, switches, etc. (fun for hacking competitions and learning networking).
 Then we're making what we call "vmcasts" - much like a screencasts, except the computation is recorded, meaning that at any point you can break into the playing vmcast and change the course of computation (and return back to it later).

 Our plan is to host the virtual machines and our awesome software for you, so that you don't have to worry about anything.
 We'll make sure it all works!
 At the moment we're actually already at our third major iteration of the software.